vizui/designpatterns/docs/content/patterns/components/popovers.md

 ---

 [pattern]
-### Overview
+<h3>Popovers</h3>
+#### Purpose
+Users need to be able to access additional related information or functionality without a change in context.

+#### Description
 Popovers are a cross between a dialog and a tooltip.
 Popovers are smaller contextual dialogs that are generally triggered by a click.
-They may or may not provide other interactions.
+They may or may not provide additional interactive controls.

+#### Basic functionality
+Popovers display information or functionality related to a particular item or control.
+When the item or control is clicked, the popover is displayed.
+Popovers can be dismissed via a close icon, clicking the control that opened it, or by clicking anywhere outside of the popover.
+The amount of content in a popover should be relatively short, but they can be scrollable if necessary.

 Use a popover instead of a tooltip or dialog when:
 - You want a contextual relationship that a dialog can't provide